be free, be happy, be peaceful

 The one who needs to do or achieve something that it thinks will make it happy in order to be happy, is the ego.
 This happiness coming from doing or achieving something that will make the egoistic mind happy, is impermanent.
 It's everyone's freedom whether people choose to enjoy impermanent conditional happiness, or people wish to realize unconditional peace and happiness.

-Yoga is the realization of selflessness, being free from egoism, or the ego, or the idea of 'I' and the desires that derive from 'I'.
+Yoga is the realization of selflessness, being free from egoism, or the ego, or the idea of 'I' and the desires that deriving from 'I'.

-By feeding the egoistic desires or the fulfillment of the desires of 'I' might give the egoistic mind momentary happy feelings and satisfactory, but it doesn't take away the unhappiness or dissatisfaction that derives from unfulfilled desires and losing the possessed happiness and satisfactory.
+By feeding the egoistic desires or the fulfillment of the desires of 'I' might give the egoistic mind momentary happy feelings and satisfactory, but it doesn't take away the unhappiness or dissatisfaction that derived from unfulfilled desires and losing the possessed happiness and satisfactory.

 Yoga practice is to stop feeding the ego and its desires.